jsp282/FernetHW/Spec.md

 This field denotes which version of the format is being used by the token.
 The most recent version is denoted 0x81.
 The previous (and first) version is denoted 0x80.
+The Fernet checks which version is being used to choose the appropriate decryption method.

 ### IV